sqlxpert/lights-off-aws/README.md

 still has advantages:

-* Schedules and operations are immediately visible, in tags on the EC2 instance, EBS volume, RDS datase, or CloudFormation stack.
+* Schedules and operations are immediately visible, in tags on the EC2 instance, EBS volume, RDS database, or CloudFormation stack.
 You don't need to look up schedules and rules in other AWS services.

 * Schedules and operations are easy to update.
 Just edit an AWS resource's